jengalas/bwaf-bbw/about/boardandstaff.md

   - title: Phoebe Yee, AIA
     title_role: Senior Vice President, Design for Related California
     image: "/v1618329168/Yee-722x349_dsjmio.jpg"
-    description: |-
-      As Senior Vice President of Design for Related California, Ms. Yee is responsible for the management of architecture and design for all market rate and mixed-income residential developments in California.
+    description: "As Senior Vice President of Design for Related California, Ms. Yee is responsible for the management of architecture and design for all market rate and mixed-income residential developments in California.
 Ms. Yee works closely with the architectural team, sales and marketing, and development executives throughout the entire development process to ensure seamless design and execution.
-A registered architect with extensive experience on major residential, commercial, hotel, retail and corporate developments, she recently oversaw the design and completion of The Century, a luxury high rise condominium in Los Angeles that has set per square foot sales price records for its market area.

-      Prior to joining Related in 2006, Ms. Yee served as Vice President at HKS Architects, Inc., in Beverly Hills.
-A recipient of the Asian Women in Business Corporate Leadership Award, Ms. Yee holds a Master in Architecture from the University of California, Los Angeles and a bachelor’s degree from Georgetown University.
-She was editor of the Dallas Chapter American Institute of Architects newsletter and served on the Urban Design Advisory Committee for the City of Dallas.
-She is a current member of the American Institute of Architects (AIA) and has been a speaker at AIA conferences and Urban Land Institute events.
+      \nA recipient of the Asian Women in Business Corporate Leadership Award, Ms.
+      Yee holds a Master in Architecture from the University of California, Los Angeles and a bachelor’s degree from Georgetown University.
+She is a current member of the American Institute of Architects (AIA) and has been a speaker at AIA conferences and Urban Land Institute events."

 ---
 <!-- <img src="https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1610937006/s_170713_webview_xiipdh.jpg"><img src="https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1610937099/JoanBlumenfeld_jwkiz9.jpg"><img src="https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1610937147/2017_Burton_Melissa_01_980x780_mbfswt.jpg"><img src="https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1610937178/sml_DiMaggio_Peter_headshot_n6xpkd.jpg"><img src="https://res.cloudinary.com/beverly-willis-architecture-foundation/image/upload/v1610937222/PatriciaHarrisHeadshot-2-e1454609739415_pokx25.jpg"><div class="main-two-up">